San Fernando Valley Gender Discrimination Lawyers

 What is the Statute of Limitations for a Gender Discrimination Claim in California?

 In the state of California, there are strict deadlines for filing gender discrimination claims.
-Under the Fair Employment and Housing Act (FEHA), you will need to file a complaint with the California Civil Rights Department (CRD) within three years of the discriminatory act.
+Under the Fair Employment & Housing Act (FEHA), you will need to file a complaint with the California Civil Rights Department (CRD) within three years of the discriminatory act.
 Filing with the CRD is a prerequisite to pursuing a lawsuit in civil court.

 The agency will investigate the claim once a complaint is filed with the CRD.
 If the CRD determines a violation, it could attempt to resolve the problem through mediation or take further legal action on your behalf.
 However, if the agency declines to pursue the matter, you will be issued a "right to sue" letter, which allows you to file a claim in civil court.
 You have one year from receiving the right-to-sue letter to initiate legal proceedings.